-From the 9th to the 11th of April African Girls engaged in sensitisation around the Ntarikon and Nkwen markets in Bamenda.
+From the 9th to the 11th of April African Girls engaged in sensitization around the Ntarikon and Nkwen markets in Bamenda.

 Posters with information on COVID-19 were placed in strategic positions to create more awareness.

-Buckets and soap to enable frequent hand washing were also donated to the markets.
+Buckets and soap to enable frequent hand washing was also donated to the markets.